polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 file on disc.
 If you have thousands of users, hundreds of roles, with dozens of access objects each, and each user having dozens of settings each - You might for all practical concerns risk to have the system simply not scale, since it's based upon a single file, among other things.
-In addition, the roles are simply strings, etc.
+In addition, the roles are simple strings, etc.

 So even though it is highly secure, it probably doesn't scale into _"infinity"_.
 If you want to however, replacing it with your own access system, is probably quite easy.
-Have this in mind as you extens your system.
-I'd probably use it by default if I were you, for later to replace it if the needs arrives - Which you can probably easily see, if as you start adding users, settings, access, and role objects to the system, and it stops scaling as your _"auth.hl"_ file grows.
+Have this in mind as you extend your system.
+I'd probably use it by default if I were you, for later to replace it if the needs arrives - Which you can probably easily see, if as you start adding users, settings, access, and role objects to the system - The system as a whole starts becoming more sluggish and less responsive, due to your memory simply having been consumed by your _"auth.hl"_ file.